annumar/todo-list-app/README.md

  - Function to edit todo
  - Function to delete todo
  - Function to click on the box to complete the task
- - This project use React, TypeScript, CSS and Node Express.js
+ - This project is using React, TypeScript, CSS and Node Express.js